Alli1223/comp140-api-hacking/README.md

 ##Progress
 Using the weather API it can return a text file or an XML file, so I am going to return a XML file and read the current weather from that.

+If found that it was much easier to just return a string and use that to determine if it is raining, rather than writing and reading an XML file.

+I recently came up with the idea that I could string some APIs together to get the nearest city to the player and use that for the weather information instead.
+This means that the player will no longer have to specify their Location in the game menu(which is not currently implemented)

 ##Current APIs in use

+I used this API to get the weather at a city location: api.openweathermap.org

 I used this API to get the IP of the user: http://api.ipify.org/